Who we are

 Graduate Center at Kiel University

-The Graduate Center at Kiel University is a central service facility for all doctoral students.
+The Graduate Center at Kiel University is a central service facility for all doctoral researchers at the university.

 The measures implemented by the PMI-Academy are based on the training needs of young scientists and clinicians at different career levels.
 They are designed to promote the scientific and personal development, national and international networking and the independence of the young scientists.
 Measures include seminars, regular meetings and self-organized retreats, summer schools, cluster lectures and mentoring.